whardier/Mongo-Like-Candy/cascading-multi-clause-queries.rst

         "server" : "buckaroobanzai:27017"
     }

-This is right in line with how `hierarchial storage management` is done.
+This is right in line with how `hierarchical storage management`_ is done.
 If we are clever we can isolate low traffic index ranges to less expensive shard servers and use this solution to only hit those servers if the rest of the shards could not completely satisfy the